 I am always very aware of leaving space between me and the person in front of me.
-Last year I was 3 weeks post-op after my second hip replacement (yes, I’m only 34 but will leave that story for another day) when some inconsiderate idiot rammed his trolley into my hip, not because he was mean but because he was inconsiderate and felt that the 2 inch gap between us was far too big!
+Last year I was 3 weeks post-op after my second hip replacement (yes, I’m only 34 but will leave that story for another day) when some inconsiderate idiot rammed his trolley into my hip.
+Not because he was mean but because he was inconsiderate and felt that the two inch gap between us was far too big!

 Anyway, today I was in the queue catching up on Facebook on my phone.
 The queue is designed for one person/trolley width with sweets & other unhealthy crap on either side.
 Whilst on my phone I could feel the presence of someone NEXT to me!
 I inched forward slightly to try to regain some personal space but she didn’t get it and so inched forward too!
 I then also realized that her friend on the other side of me suffered from the same affliction and so was also trying to climb on my back.
 This is a serious pet hate of mine.
 Why?
 Why?

 Anyway, since I don’t have balls (literally or metaphorically), or one of the contraptions in the pic above, I never ever say anything.
-I huff, puff, pull my handbag closer to me (you can never be too careful), shift my weight from side to side and maybe sometimes I will take a step back, but I never say anything.
+I huff, puff, pull my handbag closer to me, shift my weight from side to side and maybe sometimes I will take a step back.
+But I never say anything.

-I don’t like my kids climbing on me, or hanging on me.
+I don’t even like my own kids climbing on me, or hanging on me.